pmean/build-website/text/99/all.md

 Chernobyl.
 So I suspect that a cautious researcher would plan for a few extra mice.

-Now don\'t go telling all your friends that 6 or 8 is a magic sample size. **Every research problem is different, and a careful sample size justification requires a face-to-face consultation with a professional statistician**.
+Now don't go telling all your friends that 6 or 8 is a magic sample size. **Every research problem is different, and a careful sample size justification requires a face-to-face consultation with a professional statistician**.